JeffMv/json2csv-py3/README.md

 ## Upcoming features

-- [ ] Ability to use JQ filters to further control the CSV output
+- [X] Ability to use JQ filters to further control the CSV output
+  - [X] Example JQ filters using gen_outline.py
+  - [ ] Document usage of JQ filters